deansher/slack-message-pipe/README.md

 ### Python

 You can install the tool from PyPI with `pip install`.
-This wil require you to have Python reinstalled in your machine and it will work with any OS supported by Python.
+This will require you to have Python reinstalled in your machine and it will work with any OS supported by Python.
 We recommend installing it into a virtual environment like venv.

 ```bash
 pip install slack-message-pipe